troyfoster0324/09-ReadMe-Generator/readme.md

   ![MIT](https://img.shields.io/badge/license-MIT-green)

   ## Description
-  a program that helps the user generate a read me file for their project!
+  A program that helps the user generate a read me file for their project!

+![Demonstration]

   ## Table of Contents
   1. [Installation](#installation)